google/fleetbench/README.md

 [Bazel](https://bazel.build) is the official build system for Fleetbench.

-We support Bazel version 6 and 7.
+We currently require Bazel version 8.0.0.
+Consider [Bazelisk](https://github.com/bazelbuild/bazelisk) to automatically manage your Bazel version.

-NOTE: Our setup uses Bazel 7.0.1 and LLVM 17.0.1.
+NOTE: Our setup uses LLVM 17.0.1.

 As an example, to run the Swissmap benchmarks: